eimluthfi/luthfi/frontend/README.md

 ## Available Scripts

-In the project directory, you can run: jhkjhk
+In the project directory, you can run: gg

 ### `npm start`